hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `tenant_id` - (Optional) The Tenant ID of the Azure Active Directory which is used by the Active Directory authentication. `active_directory_auth_enabled` must be set to `true`.

+-> **Note:** Setting `active_directory_auth_enabled` to `true` requires a Service Principal for the Postgres Flexible Server.
+For more details see [this document](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-configure-sign-in-azure-ad-authentication).

 -> **Note:** `tenant_id` is required when `active_directory_auth_enabled` is set to `true`.
 And it should not be specified when `active_directory_auth_enabled` is set to `false`

 ---